About German Shepherd Dog Rescue

 BreedGerman Shepherd

-Brooke, a 6 years old female German Shepherd available for adoption from German Shepherd Dog Rescue in the UK
+Brooke, a 6 years old female German Shepherd available for adoption from German Shepherd Dog Rescue in South West

 German Shepherd Dog Rescue